Duality between Lagrangian and Legendrian invariants: Legendrian (co)algebra

 Recall the definition of $CE^{\ast}(\Lambda)$ given in Remark \ref{r:topologicalversion}, generated by chains $C_{-\ast}((\Omega_{p}\Lambda)^{\times (i+1)})$ in the product of the based loop space of $\Lambda$ with factors separated by Reeb chords.
-Here the differential of a chain in the product $C_{-\ast}(\Omega\Lambda)^{\times (i+1)}$ of the based loop space of $\Lambda$ with factors separated by Reeb chords.
 Here the differential of a chain is just the usual differential of the chain whereas the differential of a Reeb chord is a sum over all moduli spaces of disks with one positive puncture at the chord and any number of negative punctures.
 Such a moduli space carries a fundamental chain and the contribution to the differential is alternating word of chains in the based loop space corresponding to the boundary arcs of the disk carried by the fundamental chain and Reeb chords at the negative puncture: